 The Redwoods are unique in that they contain a mix of land both managed by the National Parks and by California State parks.
-The park is also split up into a north and south section, with private, none park land in between.
-I suggest spending one night in each area, so as to reduce driving time.
+The park is also split up into a northern and southern section, with private land in between.
+I suggest spending one night in each area, so as to reduce driving time and still see it all.
 You can also choose to stay on the ocean or in the forest.
 Here are my two favorite campgrounds.

 At the beach in the south – Gold Bluffs Beach